Any new developer interested in mobile app development faces the following questions.

 App flipping is a popular concept in mobile app development.
 It consists of 3 steps

 - The developers can buy source code for popular app

 - Give a makeover to the app by redesigning skins and adding new features

 - Publish your app in the app store

-- Only design change is needed – Since the source code is purchased for already existing app you need not have to write the functionality again.
+- Only design change is needed – Since the source code is d for already existing app you need not have to write the functionality again.
 You just have to redesign it.
 Change the skins, graphics and icon and you are good to go.

 - Less effort – Less effort is needed as you just have to do design work.